 Quick Answer: The 6-in-1 vaccine (hexavalent vaccine) protects your baby against 6 serious diseases in ONE shot: Diphtheria, Tetanus, Pertussis (whooping cough), Hepatitis B, Polio, and Hib meningitis.
-Given at 6, 10, and 14 weeks of age, it’s safe, effective, and reduces the number of injections your baby needs.
+Given at 6, 10, and 14 weeks of age, it is usually very safe and effective, and reduces the number of injections your baby needs (serious reactions are rare, but watch for the danger signs below).
 Both “painful” (DTwP) and “painless” (DTaP) versions are available - both work well!

 What is the 6-in-1 Vaccine?